Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 - Head up

 When you stand tall, take up space, and activate your muscles, your body releases testosterone and adrenaline.
-When you shrink and close off, your body releases stress hormones like cortisol that’s activated from your fight or flight syndrome.
+Conversely, when you shrink and close off, your body releases cortisol triggered by the fight-or-flight response.

-Also smiling releases endorphins.
-It also makes other people smile back.
-And when a woman smiles at you, your nervous system immediately calms down.
+Smiling adds another layer.
+Endorphins release.
+Other people smile back.
+When a woman smiles at you, your nervous system calms down immediately.

-This alone will lower your anxiety more than any line ever will.
+This alone lowers your anxiety more than any line ever will.

-Step Two: Interrupt the Freeze With the 5 Second Countdown
+Step Two: Interrupt Approach Anxiety With the 5 Second Countdown

 - Five.